Ustaše: In popular culture

 The Ustaše plays an important role in Harry Turtledove's short alternate history story Ready for the Fatherland.
 It plays a brief background role in In the Presence of Mine Enemies, an unrelated work by the same author.
 In both these works, the regime founded by Pavelić lasted several decades beyond the 1940s.

-Popular Croatian singer Marko Perković Thompson regularly starts his concerts with the Ustaše salute.
+Popular Croatian singer Marko Perković Thompson regularly starts his concerts with the salute “Za Dom Spreni”, a salute infamously coined by the Ustaše.
 The Wiesenthal Center has protested this, along with other attempts at revisionism and Holocaust-denial in Croatia.